pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 provideds both memory and speed improvements in most circumstances.
-This implementation is hardcoded to a relative standard deviation of 0.0025, which uses about 80KB of memory per bucket per shard, and in tests, provides estimates within 1% of the true count almost all the time.
+This implementation is hardcoded to a relative standard deviation of 0.0025, which uses about 80KB of memory per bucket per shard, and in tests, provides estimates within 1% of the true count reliably.

 The API for approximate counting also provides an `exact_threshold` parameter.
 Each bucket will use an exact counting method (keeping all values in a HashSet)